-Michael and I got back from an amazing trip up the West Coast of North America a couple of weeks ago, going through legendary vegan eats the whole way up the coast.
-Still on a high from all the amazing nature we saw, food we ate and people we met, I wanted to share some of that experience with you.
-It may help you on your trip or even explore more of your own back yard.
-We have eaten our way through this wonderful area in just under a month.
+Michael and I got back from an incredible trip up the West Coast of North America a couple of weeks ago, going through legendary vegan eats the whole way up the coast.
+Still, on a high from all the amazing nature we saw, the food we ate and people we met, I wanted to share some of that experience with you.
+It may help you on your trip or even explore more of your backyard.
+We have eaten our way through this beautiful area in just under a month.
 So here it goes!

 - The air is pretty polluted

-- All drivers are nice, even when you don’t know what you’re doing!
+- All drivers are friendly, even when you don’t know what you’re doing!

 - It’s not as glamorous as it appears

 *I was amazed by the amount of fresh produce and food, in general, that was organic.
 I did start to think that the quality of the certification body may not be as strict as it is back here in Australian.
 Some of the fresh produce that we saw that was labelled organic looked a little too shiny, big and perfect to be organic and naturally that size.
 No wonder so many cafes and restaurants can be 100% organic.
 In our city, we only have one, that also happens to be vegan, but I think they use organic where possible.
 This cafe seems to be influenced by what we saw in America.

 Our top favourite eats while in LA were Gracias Madre in West Hollywood, Yoga-urt in Glendale, MADCAPRA Falafel at Grand Central Market and Plant, Food and Wine at Venice Beach.